Skip to content

 Firstly, lets understand why users are searching for RSAT alternatives

-With more focus on agility, more types of software, and more connections between software, organizations have a larger testing requirement.
+With a larger focus on agility, increasing types of software, as well as more connections between these software, organizations have a larger testing requirement.
 Companies need to be able to test their D365 modules, the connections between them, and other applications in your IT ecosystem.

 The Microsoft owned tool is capable of automating F&O test cases, and they have a recorder that removes, in part, the need to write source code.
 So for users only testing F&O, RSAT can be a good fit.

-However, for users who run end-to-end testing and data-driven tests across more than one D365 module or web or desktop based application, you may have to consider an alternative Dynamics 365 testing tool.
+This means that for users who run end-to-end testing, regression testing, and data-driven tests across more than one D365 module or web or desktop based application, you may have to consider an alternative Dynamics 365 testing tool.

 See example of RSAT in action: